burstein-lab/famus/README.md

 ### From source

-Alternatively, you can download the famus source code.
+Alternatively, you can download the famus source code note that FAMUS currently only supports Python>=3.11.
 First, clone the repository:

 `git clone https://github.com/burstein-lab/famus.git`

+Create and activate a new conda or pip virtual environment, then install the required python packages with:
+`pip install -r requirements.txt`

-Without conda, FAMUS has five dependencies (other than python and pip) that need to be installed separately:
+FAMUS has five dependencies (other than python and pip) that need to be installed separately:

 - PyTorch - follow the instructions at https://pytorch.org/get-started/locally/
 - mmseqs2